 Applicable Fees/Closing Costs

 When compared to other types of mortgages, the costs of VA loans are lower.
-However, the loans still have a Funding Fee determined by your military status and if you have used your VA eligibility for a prior home.
+However, the loans still have a Funding Fee determined by your military status.
+It is also determined by if you have used your VA eligibility for a prior home.
 If you are in the armed forces and are applying for the loan for the first time with no down payment, you will have to pay 2.15% of the loan amount as the funding fee.
-If you make a 5% down payment that drops to 1.5% and if you make a 10% down payment it is further reduced to 1.25% of the loan amount.
+If you make a 5% down payment that drops to 1.5%.
+A 10% down payment further reduces it to 1.25% of the loan amount.
 National Guard members and reservists pay about .25% more than active-duty personnel.

 If you are applying for the VA loan for the second time, the Funding Fee will increase to 3.3%.
 Disabled Veterans are exempt from the Funding Fee.
 The Funding Fee is waived.

 While Veterans Affairs will not have a minimum credit score for borrowers, lenders have internal requirements.
 Most of the lenders that offer VA loans require a credit score of 620.
 However, some lenders will go as low as 580.
 Keep in mind that with lower credit score requirement, the interest rate will be higher.